swordsteel/hlaeja-core-plugin/README.md

 The InfoExtension provides information for name and version, vendor name, and UTC timestamp.

+### Extension Config

+The ConfigExtension provides a find or findOrDefault for getting a property or environment.

 ## Releasing plugin

 Run `release.sh` script from `master` branch.